Almost every Morgan/Garcia scene is guaranteed to be either a CMOF or this.

 JJ asking Reid to be Henry's godfather at the end of "Memoriam."
-(The bit about colleges directly following is also a Crowning Moment of Funny.)
+(The bit about colleges directly following is also a Funny Moment.)

 Also, Rossi and Morgan stepping up when it becomes clear that Reid is having too much trouble getting the words out to ask for his father.
 That whole scene, really — both of them setting aside their doubts and playing big, bad, scary FBI enforcers so that Reid can have his moment of Calling the Old Man Out on his own terms.
 That scene would have played out so differently if Reid hadn't had people on his side.

-Also from that episode, a slightly odd retroactive example: Reid mentions that he remembers his father's favourite writer is Isaac Asimov.
+Also from that episode, a slightly odd retroactive example: Reid mentions that he remembers his father's favorite writer is Isaac Asimov.
 In the previous season, he got excited about having the Foundation Trilogy on tape.
-It's almost sweet that Reid has something in common with his father, without even realising it.
+It's almost sweet that Reid has something in common with his father, without even realizing it.